hfp/libxs/README.md

 Registry: 20 MB (gemm=0 mcopy=14 tcopy=0)
 ```

-**NOTE**: Setting LIBXS_VERBOSE to a negative value will binary-dump each generated JIT kernel to a file with each file being named like the function name shown in [Intel&#160;VTune](https://github.com/hfp/libxs/blob/master/documentation/libxs_perf.md#intelvtuneamplifier).
+**NOTE**: Setting LIBXS_VERBOSE to a negative value will binary-dump each generated JIT kernel to a file with each file being named like the function name shown in [Intel&#160;VTune](documentation/libxs_perf.md#intelvtuneamplifier).
 Disassembly of the raw binary files can be accomplished by:

 ```
 objdump -D -b binary -m i386 -M x86-64 [JIT-dump-file]
 ```

 ## Performance
-<a name="profiling"></a>Profiling an application using LIBXS is well-supported using [Intel&#160;VTune&#160;Amplifier](https://github.com/hfp/libxs/blob/master/documentation/libxs_perf.md#intelvtuneamplifier).
-Performance analysis using [Linux perf](https://github.com/hfp/libxs/blob/master/documentation/libxs_perf.md#linux-perf) is supported as well.
+<a name="profiling"></a>Profiling an application using LIBXS is well-supported using [Intel&#160;VTune&#160;Amplifier](documentation/libxs_perf.md#intelvtuneamplifier).
+Performance analysis using [Linux perf](documentation/libxs_perf.md#linux-perf) is supported as well.
 Both references give details on how to include profiler support in LIBXS and how to run the application.
 At build time, a variety of options exist for <a name="tuning"></a>tuning the library for specific needs.
 LIBXS is setup for a broad range of use cases with sophisticated defaults for general use.
-Details about customizing LIBXS can be found in a separate [document](https://github.com/hfp/libxs/blob/master/documentation/libxs_perf.md#tuning), which also includes build settings that impact the <a name="auto-dispatch"></a>[auto-dispatch](https://github.com/hfp/libxs/blob/master/documentation/libxs_perf.md#auto-dispatch) behavior.
+Details about customizing LIBXS can be found in a separate [document](documentation/libxs_perf.md#tuning), which also includes build settings that impact the <a name="auto-dispatch"></a>[auto-dispatch](documentation/libxs_perf.md#auto-dispatch) behavior.

 <a name="results"></a>To find performance results of applications or performance reproducers, the repository provides an orphaned branch "results" which collects collateral material such as measured performance results along with explanatory figures.
 The results can be found at [https://github.com/hfp/libxs/tree/results#libxs-results](https://github.com/hfp/libxs/tree/results#libxs-results).
 Please note that comparing performance results depends on whether the operands of the matrix multiplication are streamed or not.
 For example, running a matrix multiplication code many time with all operands covered by the L1 cache may have an emphasis towards an implementation which perhaps performs worse for the real workload (if this real workload needs to stream some or all operands from the main memory).
 Most of the [code samples](https://github.com/hfp/libxs/tree/master/samples) are aimed to reproduce performance results, and it is encouraged to model the exact case or to look at real [applications](#applications).

 ## JIT Backend
-More information about the JIT backend and the code generator can be found in a separate [document](https://github.com/hfp/libxs/blob/master/documentation/libxs_be.md), which also includes information about LIBXS's stand-alone <a name="generator-driver"></a>[generator-driver](https://github.com/hfp/libxs/blob/master/documentation/libxs_be.md#generator-driver) programs.
+<a name="backend"></a>More information about the JIT backend and the code generator can be found in a separate [document](documentation/libxs_be.md), which also includes information about LIBXS's stand-alone <a name="generator-driver"></a>[generator-driver](documentation/libxs_be.md#generator-driver) programs.

 # High Performance Computing (HPC)
 **\[1]&#160;[https://cp2k.org/](https://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component processing batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
 Starting with [CP2K 3.0](https://www.cp2k.org/version_history), LIBXS can be used to substitute CP2K's 'libsmm' library.
 Prior to CP2K 3.0, only the [Intel-branch of CP2K](https://github.com/cp2k/cp2k/tree/intel) integrated LIBXS (see https://github.com/hfp/libxs/raw/master/documentation/cp2k.pdf).